danscotson/ScaleBarIT/README.md

 Suggestions of improvements and additional features are extremely welcome.
 Please feel to add issues or contact **Dan directly via email at daniel.scotson@manchester.ac.uk**.

 ## Project maintenance
 Dan Scotson is the sole maintainer of this project.

+## Collaboration opportunities
+If you're interested in developing this app further, please get in touch with Dan to discuss sharing of the codebase, collaboration and licensing options.